ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/S01-Force_Fields_Overview.md

 objectives:
 - "Be able to recognize the strengths and weaknesses of different types of force fields."
 - "Find out which force fields are available and which systems they are most suitable for."
+- "Identify the original papers that introduced force fields."
 keypoints:
 - "There are different types of force fields designed for different types of simulations."
 - "Induction effects are not accounted for by fixed-charge force fields."